pallavisarwar/info/README.md

 ### Goal

 I want to learn programming languages to pursue my career in IT field.
+I am very excited to learn HTML, CSS and JS.